core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **Second example:**

-The following example shows the encoding of a leaf of type instance-identifier which identify the data node instance "/system/authentication/user/authorized-key/key-data" (SID 1730) for user name "bob" and authorized-key "admin".
+The following example shows the encoding of a leaf instance of type instance-identifier which identify the data node instance "/system/authentication/user/authorized-key/key-data" (SID 1730) for user name "bob" and authorized-key "admin".

 Definition example from {{RFC7317}}: